jbisbee1/DS1000_S2024/README.md

 ### Late Assignments

 Every problem set is assigned on a Monday, and due on Brightspace by **11:59PM Nashville time on the following Friday**.
 Problem sets should be submitted via Brightspace.
 The problem sets are designed to require no more than two hours in total to complete.
 Late submissions will be **penalized 1 point off for each day late**.
 After three days, problem sets will no longer be accepted and will be scored 0.
-(But also remember that your lowest scoring problem set will not be counted toward your final grade, effectively giving you one "freebie".)
-Answer keys for the preceding week's problem set are posted on Wednesdays after lecture.
+(But also remember that your three lowest scoring problem sets will not be counted toward your final grade, effectively giving you three "freebies".)
+Answer keys for the preceding week's problem set are posted on Thursdays after lecture.

 ### Cell Phones, Laptops, Tablets, etc.